lilnouncil/lilnouncil-gov/README.md

 ### Active Lil Nouncillor

 An active **Lil Nouncillor** has a vote participation rate of 50% or greater and has been involved in **Lil Nouncil** for at least two months.
-This status will be used to determine eligibility for various grant programs.
-For instance, only active **Lil Nouncillors** are eligible for the regular Community Grants allocations.

 ### Minimum Vote Participation Rate